mengdl/Naive-Bayes/README.md

 # Naive-Bayes
-implement a naive bayes algorithm
+Actually, it implements a naive bayes classifier and a KNN classifier.